Preet Bharara: New York Moreland Commission

 In 2014, Bharara's office began an inquiry into Gov. Andrew Cuomo's decision to end the work of the Moreland Commission, an anticorruption panel.
 After a New York Times report documenting Cuomo's staff's involvement with the commission and subsequent statements by commissioners defending the Governor, Bharara warned of obstruction of justice and witness tampering.

 Assembly Speaker Sheldon Silver

-Bharara made national headlines after investigating 11-term Speaker of the New York State Assembly Sheldon Silver for taking millions of dollars in payoffs, leading to Silver's arrest in January 2015.
+Bharara made national headlines after investigating 11-term Speaker of the New York State Assembly Sheldon Silver, a Democrat, for taking millions of dollars in payoffs.
+Silver was arrested in January 2015.
 Silver was subsequently convicted on all counts, triggering his automatic expulsion from the Assembly.
-Silver was replaced by the first African-American speaker Carl Heastie.
 During the Silver prosecution, Judge Valerie Caproni criticized Bharara's public statements, writing that "while castigating politicians in Albany for playing fast and loose with the ethical rules that govern their conduct, Bharara strayed so close to the edge of the rules governing his own conduct."

+Senate Majority Leader Dean Skelos

+Republican Senate Majority Leader Dean Skelos and his son, Adam Skelos, were arrested and charged with six counts of corruption on May 4, 2015.
+The criminal complaint included extortion, fraud, and bribe solicitation charges.
+Bharara accused Skelos of taking official actions to benefit various businesses in return for payments to his son.
+On May 28, 2015, Skelos and his son were indicted by a federal grand jury on six counts of bribery, extortion, wire fraud, and conspiracy.
+In July 2015, in an expanded indictment, federal prosecutors added bribery charges.

+On December 11, 2015, a unanimous jury convicted Dean and Adam Skelos of all eight counts of bribery, extortion, and corruption.
+The trial verdict automatically terminated Dean Skelos from the state legislature.
+On September 26, 2017, the U.S. Court of Appeals for the Second Circuit vacated the convictions of the Skeloses and ordered a retrial.
+The retrial of Skelos and his son began on June 19, 2018.
+Following a retrial, Skelos and his son were found guilty of eight felonies on July 17, 2018.
+On October 23, 2018, Skelos was sentenced to four years and three months in federal prison.